The comprehension construction: infinity -cosmoi and their homotopy 2-categories

 \begin{ex}[$\infty$-cosmos of quasi-categories] The prototypical example is the $\infty$-cosmos of quasi-categories, with function complexes inherited from the usual cartesian closed category of simplicial sets.
 An \emph{isofibration} is an inner fibration that has the right lifting property with respect to the inclusion $\catone\inc\iso$ of either endpoint of the (nerve of the) free-standing isomorphism.
 The equivalences are the simplicial homotopy equivalences defined with respect to the interval $\iso$.
 That is, a map $f \colon A \to B$ of quasi-categories is an \emph{equivalence} just when there exists a map $g \colon B \to A$ together with maps $A \to A^\iso$ and $B \to B^\iso$ that restrict along the vertices of $\iso$ to the maps $\id_A$, $gf$, $fg$, and $\id_B$ respectively:

 \end{ex}

 The $\infty$-cosmos of quasi-categories can also be described using the language of model categories.
-It is the full subcategory of fibrant objects, with the isofibrations and equivalences respectively taken to be the fibrations and weak equivalences between fibrant objects, in a model category that is enriched over the Joyal model structure on simplicial sets and in which all fibrant objects are cofibrant.
-It is easy to verify that category of fibrant objects arising in this way defines an $\infty$-cosmos (see Lemma \refIV{lem:model-categories-cosmoi}).
+It is the full subcategory of fibrant objects, with the isofibrations and equivalences respectively taken to be the fibrations and weak equivalences between fibrant objects, in a model category that is enriched over the Joyal model structure on simplicial sets and in which all fibrant objects are cofibrant; in this case, that model category is the Joyal model structure on simplicial sets itself.
+It is easy to verify that any category of fibrant objects arising in this way defines an $\infty$-cosmos (see Lemma \refIV{lem:model-categories-cosmoi}).
 This is the source of the majority of our examples, which are described in more detail in \S\refIV{sec:cosmoi}.

 \begin{ex}[$\infty$-cosmoi of $(\infty,1)$-categories] There are $\infty$-cosmoi $\CSS$ and $\Segal$ whose $\infty$-categories are the complete Segal spaces or Segal categories respectively, models of $(\infty,1)$-categories introduced by Rezk \cite{Rezk:2001sf} and by Hirschowitz-Simpson. \end{ex}